eclipse-iofog/Agent/docs/ioFabric-Fabric-Controller-API-Specification.md

 <pre>
-	key - the provisioning key provided via the command line (example shown here as a8842h) fabrictype - an integer representing the system architecture of this ioFabric instance
+	key - the provisioning key provided via the command line (example shown here as a8842h) fabrictype - an integer representing the system architecture of this ioFog instance
 </pre>

 #####POST Parameters